NASA-IMPACT/hls-landsat-tile/README.md

 ```

 ## CI
 The repository contains two CI workflows.
-When commits are pushed to the `dev` branch a new image is built and pushed to ECR with no tag.
+When PRs are created against the `dev` branch a new image is built and pushed with a tag corresponding to the PR number.

 When a new `release` is created from `master` a new image is built and pushed to ECR with the release version as a tag.